Christopher Nerry Potten, Artist

 |© General Register Office, England|

-Little has yet been established of the formative years of Nerry, as he was known, but by his early twenties he had established himself as an artist in the fashionable west side of London.
+By his early twenties he had established himself as an artist in the fashionable west side of London.
 His studio was located at 14 Ash Church Grove, Shepherds Bush which he shared with his two sisters who also possessed some artistic talent.
 Nerry was a known eccentric and his picture above shows some vanity in his Bohemian dress.

 He married Clara Elizabeth Haynes in Eastbourne, Sussex, on 15 May 1878.
 Clara was born in Evesham, Worcestershire in 1854, the daughter of Frederick (a solicitor's clerk) and his wife Clara who were both born in Evesham.
 It is doubtful that the marriage was a happy one for, by 1881, the Census shows them living apart as do subsequent Census records.
 Clara obviously did not wish to live with Nerry in Shepherds Bush and stayed with her father in Eastbourne.
 Family legend has it that Clara tried to divorce him but he maintained that he could provide a home for her and the Court dismissed the case.
 This legend is given some credence by the fact that the 1881 - 1901 Censuses state that both of them are married.
 It is doubtful whether a Court today would be so unsympathetic to his wife's plea.
 By 1881 his widowed mother, Ann, a retired corset maker, was living with him at Ash Church Grove.

-Clara was a talented musician and it may have been on the London scene where Nerry met her when she was training.
+His wife Clara was a talented musician and it may have been on the London scene where Nerry met her when she was training.
 The 1901 Census for Eastbourne shows that she was living in Cornfield Road and was described as a Professor of Music.

 He described himself as a Portraitist and reversed his Christian names becoming Nerry C Potten, the unusual name of Neri being used by his forbears for some 150 years.
 He specialised in portraits in oil and watercolours, in miniatures on ivory, paper and porcelain, in 'cartes de visite', and in photographs.
 A prize medal was awarded for his work in 1873.